Mass Central Rail Trail: Wachusett Dam and Clinton Greenway

-The Wachusett Reservoir section of the MCRT is DCR property is known as the Wachusett Dam Hike, which is open to pedestrians and bicyclists.
+The Wachusett Reservoir section of the MCRT is DCR property, also known as the Wachusett Dam Hike, and is open to pedestrians and bicyclists.
 From the yellow DCR gate numbered 39 on Route 110 and S Meadow Road in Clinton, the trail is a 1.1 miles former railroad ROW, including a railroad rock cut, to north of the Wachusett Reservoir Dam.
 In 1974, the trail lost the possibility to convert the 917 ft Clinton Viaduct over the reservoir, which was demolished by the Metropolitan District Commission.
 One potential alternative, the top of the dam itself, is only open to public use two days a year.
 However, there is a 0.3 miles trail following an inclined gravel path along the Stillwater River.
 Finally, DCR's River Road, east of the South Nashua River, continues 0.55 miles and completes the Wachusett Dam Hike at the yellow DCR gate numbered 43 at Boylston Street and Cameron Street.

 East of Boylston Street to the Berlin Town line the rail ROW is still unimproved.
 The Clinton Greenway Conservation Trust, a 501(c)(3) nonprofit, helped to acquire the ROW from Boston & Maine Railroad, including the 1100 ft railroad tunnel under Wilson Hill between Boylston Street and Clamshell Road, once the longest in Massachusetts.
 In July 2020, the state awarded $112,000 for purchase of this section, which completed in December 2020.
 The trail will connect two Town owned parcels, the Maffei Conservation Area and the Rauscher Farm, and pass through the open space around the Woodlands Development.
 A further $397,000 MassTrails grant in 2022 will complete planning for the tunnel, and begin planning for the remainder of the trail east to the Berlin Town line.
 A further $162,400 MassTrails grant was awarded in 2023 to purchase a parcel of land off Berlin Street with trail access and a parking area.
 A 2024 MassTrails grant was awarded to construct Phase 1, access points at Rauscher Farm and 447 Berlin Street, and trail development between these two locations.
 A 2025 MassTrails grant was awarded to construct Phase 2, between the Rauscher Farm and the Berlin Town line.
+A 2026 MassTrails grant was awarded to construct the same section.

 Berlin Rail Trail

-Berlin details

 In Berlin the rail ROW is unimproved.
 It is partially owned by the Town of Berlin, CSX Transportation, and the MBTA.
-An advocacy group Berlin Trail Trust is working to build the Mass Central Rail Trail in Berlin.
+An advocacy group, Berlin Trail Trust, is working to build the Mass Central Rail Trail in Berlin.
 This group has proposed a 3 Phase construction, where Phase 1 would be the Mass Central Rail Trail—Wayside, and Phase 2 and Phase 3 are central and western Berlin, respectively.
 In 2024, a MassTrails grant for a feasibility study for all sections in Berlin was awarded.